HassanSE/SwiftUI-Fundamentals/README.md

 - SwiftUI is declarative, and therefore, requires every state of the UI to be implemented upfront.
 - SwiftUI uses view tree structure to render the change in data.
 - A tree diff-ing algorithm scans the view tree to only update the specific view(s) that are/should be affected by the data change.
 The body of this affect view is then redrawn.

+- @ViewBuilder is the closure that is used to provide content for the view you're defining.